 Take a seat on the Iron Throne located in the Game of Thrones FAN shop (Dubrovnik City shop), which you can find in Boškovićeva street and go GoT crazy.

 There are a number of spots to eat at in town.
-Here a few great options.
-Bosnian cuisine is a special mixture of oriental, Mediterranean and continental European cuisine and that’s why you have to try it while in Dubrovnik.
-Many of the traditional dishes have been made from the same recipes for hundreds of years.
-Mostly based on meat, bread, and dairy, it certainly can sound heavy, but its rich taste and extraordinary ingredients are definitely enjoyable for everyone’s taste buds.
-The moment you step in, you are transported into another world. Čevapi, Burek, Begova čorba, Klepe (Bosnian minced meat dumplings), Dolma, are just some of the dishes that will take you to the heaven of taste at Taj Mahal in Dubrovnik.
-For those who are meat lovers go to Gatsby restaurant.
+Bosnian cuisine is a special mixture of oriental, Mediterranean and continental European cuisine. Čevapi, Burek, Begova čorba, Klepe (Bosnian minced meat dumplings), Dolma, are just some of the dishes that you have to try at Taj Mahal Dubrovnik.

-Gatsby is a meat mecca, a place for those keen on a great steak.
-When you skim through the carefully planned out and immaculate menu and price list, you just know in your heart that nothing happens by chance here.
-The kitchen is fitted with three types of grills in order for every dish to be perfect when it reaches on your table.
+Gatsby restaurant is a meat mecca, a place for those keen on a great steak.
+With three types of grills, every dish looks perfect when it reaches your table.
 Given that the owner is fond of the bottom line of the movie the Great Gatsby, he named the restaurant accordingly three years ago.
 The intention is pretty clear.
-You’ll get great food at a great price here, and they also have superb Croatian wines and some Italian and French ones.
+You’ll get great food at a great price here, with superb Croatian, Italian and French wines.